Railroads and Mining in Utah's Bingham Canyon, Discovery to 1863

 Kate B. Carter tells of the Bingham Brothers in Heart Throbs of the West, Vol. 5, p.
 354:

 Among the first pioneers to settle in the Second Ward was a group of people who were in the Ira Eldredge's Company and arrived in the Valley the 19th of September, 1847.
 They brought with them a herd of cattle, also horses and sheep.
-They drew their lots which were situated in the Northeast Block of the Second Ward, better known as Gallacher Block.
+They drew their lots which were situated in the Northeast Block of the Second Ward, better known as Gallagher Block.
 Among this group were the Bingham Brothers who drove their cattle into a canyon southeast of the city, now Bingham Canyon.
-One brother Sandford, and his wife, Martha A. Lewis Bingham, spent their summers in the canyon and their winters with Martha's brother, John M. Lewis, who was living in the Second Ward.
+One brother Sanford, and his wife, Martha A. Lewis Bingham, spent their summers in the canyon and their winters with Martha's brother, John M. Lewis, who was living in the Second Ward.
 The Bingham Brothers went to Weber County where they continued with stock raising and dairying.

 And again in Heart Throbs of the West, Vol. 9, p.
 234, saying "Bingham brothers, sons of Thomas Bingham, were probably the first men to locate mineral ore in Bingham Canyon, but acting upon the advice of President Young, they did not file any claims or do any mining."